ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 * Latino

 This is basically compatible with the surname data we will use in Section (12).

+"Nativity" means whether or not someone was born in the United States.
+The PUMS has more information on the specific country of birth, but we do not use this level of granularity.
+The :code:`NATIVITY` column in PUMS provides the binary categorization.

 For initialization on simulation start, for the population living in households, we will sample households from ACS PUMS rows in the specified PUMAs with replacement, and with